scrimba/community/DOCS.md

 # Record

-To record, simply hit **RECORD** in the bottom left corner:
+To record, simply hit **RECORD** in the bottom top right corner:

 ![](https://github.com/scrimba/community/blob/master/img/record-button.png)

 This will bring up a record dialog.
-Here you can choose if you want to record audio, choose microphone, and whether or not you want to broadcast live:
+Here you can choose if you want to record audio and choose microphone:

 ![](https://github.com/scrimba/community/blob/master/img/record-dialog.png)

-When you're finished recording, hit **FINISH RECORDING** to save it, or **CANCEL** if you want to discard your recording:
+When you're finished recording, hit **STOP RECORDING**.
+You'll get the ability to both *save* or *discard* your recording.

 ![](https://github.com/scrimba/community/blob/master/img/finish-recording.png)

 # Edit recording

-Once you're fininshed recording, you can edit your timeline by clicking the scissor icon.
-Check [this video](https://www.youtube.com/watch?v=-2sSBJusQfc) if you want to watch a walkthrough of the feature:
+Once you're fininshed recording, you can edit your timeline by clicking the scissors icon.
+Check [this video](https://www.youtube.com/watch?v=-2sSBJusQfc) if you want to watch a walkthrough of the post processing feature:

 ![](https://github.com/scrimba/community/blob/master/img/brushup-button.png)